Tiled Beamspace MVDR for 1024-element Wideband Radar: Tiled Beamspace Architecture

-Figure~\ref{Fig:SystemModel} illustrates the processing flow of the proposed coordinated tiled windowed–beamspace MVDR architecture.
-After channelization, each tile operates independently on its $N_z \times N_x$ subarray by applying a 2D spatial DFT to obtain a beamspace representation of the received snapshot.
-An AoA dependent window selects a fixed $W_z \times W_x$ region of the beamspace output, yielding a reduced-dimension $W \times 1$ vector per tile.
+This section describes the proposed tiled beamspace architecture for scalable wideband radar arrays.
+The array is partitioned into $T$ identical tiles, each containing an $N_z \times N_x$ subarray of antenna elements.
+Figure~\ref{Fig:SystemModel} illustrates the processing flow of the coordinated tiled windowed–beamspace MVDR architecture.

-The windowed outputs from all $T$ tiles are then concatenated into a global $TW \times 1$ beamspace snapshot, which serves as the input to a centralized MVDR processor.
-This coordinated design preserves the full-aperture spatial resolution while distributing the computationally intensive spatial transforms across tiles and performing covariance estimation and beamforming only in the reduced beamspace domain.
-The resulting MVDR outputs across all $K$ targets are subsequently passed to the wideband synthesizer to produce the proper output for final range–Doppler processing.
+After channelization, the received signal is decomposed into $L$ parallel subbands.
+In each subband, every tile independently applies a 2D spatial DFT to obtain a beamspace representation of the received snapshot.
+An AoA-dependent window selects a fixed $W_z \times W_x$ region of the beamspace output, yielding a reduced-dimension $W \times 1$ vector per tile.

-This architecture enables scalable wideband operation by combining local dimension reduction at each tile with global coherent beamforming using a compact beamspace representation.
+The windowed outputs from all $T$ tiles are concatenated into a global $TW \times 1$ beamspace snapshot.
+During training, these reduced-dimension observations are used to estimate the covariance matrix and compute MVDR beamforming weights for each target and subband.
+Although Fig.~\ref{Fig:SystemModel} illustrates this computation in a central processing unit, the resulting weights are distributed back to the tiles and applied locally during inference, enabling parallel beamforming across the array.
+The MVDR outputs for the $K$ targets are then passed to the wideband synthesizer, which recombines the $L$ subbands to produce the appropriate wideband signal for final range-Doppler processing.